-Her political career involved active participation in the Canadian Constitutional partition for the inclusion of the Equality Clause and also changes to the Indian Act to end discrimination against women.
+Her political career involved active participation in the patriation of the Canadian Constitutional for the inclusion of the Equality Clause and also changes to the Indian Act to end discrimination against women.
 She has been recognized and awarded for her work by all levels of government, by Aboriginal women’s organizations, friendship centres, the City of Thunder Bay and Fort William First Nation.

 In her quest for justice, Marlene has been relentless in her work since she was a young woman and pursued many projects from local to national and international in scope.
 Her outstanding work has long been recognized, including when she was appointed to the Order of Ontario – the province’s highest honour – and when she received the Queen’s Diamond Jubilee Medal at ceremonies in Toronto, Ont.